 If you're interested in Native American artifacts, be sure to stop in at this eclectic establishment a half-block south of the Harbor Steps.
 Order a latte and then peruse the masks and wood carvings that fill the cases of this cabinet of curiosities.

 Although it is a bit touristy, the Tillicum Village Tour, which departs from Pier 55 on the waterfront, includes not only a boat excursion to Blake Island State Park, but also a salmon dinner and a performance of traditional Northwest Coast Native American masked dances.
 The "long house," where the dinner and dances are held, was built as part of the same World's Fair that gave Seattle the Space Needle.
 The island setting is beautiful, and the masked dances are fascinating.
-I especially recommend this for families.
-Be sure to check the schedule for these tours.
+We especially recommend this for families.
+Be sure to check the schedule for tours.